 TOME is a national initiative to advance open-access (OA) publishing of monographs in the humanities and social sciences.
-Led by the University Libraries in partnership with the Office of the Senior Vice President and Provost, and the College of Arts and Humanities, and the College of Behavioral and Social Sciences, the goal of TOME@UMD is to make this important scholarship available to readers across the globe, without cost and access barriers.
+Led by the University Libraries in partnership with the Office of the Senior Vice President and Provost, the College of Arts and Humanities, and the College of Behavioral and Social Sciences, the goal of TOME@UMD is to make this important scholarship available to readers across the globe, without cost and access barriers.

 Four Grants Available

-For its initial pilot program, during 2021-2023, TOME@UMD will sponsor the publication of three OA monographs by UMD faculty members.
+Following on from our pilot funding round, held between 2021-2023, TOME@UMD will sponsor the publication of four OA monographs by UMD faculty members.
 The project will issue four grant awards of up to $15,000 each to produce open access, digital monographs of 90,000 words or less in any discipline, but with preference for those in the arts, humanities, and social sciences.
 Funding will be provided to a participating publisher.

 All UMD faculty members are eligible to apply, including tenure-stream, permanent-status-stream, and PTK faculty.
 Preference will be given to faculty members publishing their first monographs and/or publishing a monograph that advances the faculty member's professional or research goals.

-Eligible manuscripts will be long-form, peer-reviewed works of up to 90,000 words in length in any discipline, but preferably the arts, humanities, or social sciences, accepted for publication by a participating press (see the TOME publishers list).
+Eligible manuscripts will be long-form, peer-reviewed works of up to 90,000 words in length in any discipline, but preferably the arts, humanities, or social sciences, accepted for publication by a participating press.
 This project does not fund critical editions, edited anthologies, creative works, textbooks, or translations.
 The OA digital edition must be freely available online upon publication without embargo, under a CC BY Creative Commons license.
 Publishers must agree to produce an OA edition in a digital format that is accessible and platform agnostic and allow authors to retain copyright of their monographs.